-The Academy Awards turn 90 this year, making the show just three years older than Clint Eastwood (if you can believe it).
-Like Eastwood, the prestigious awards ceremony has pretty much seen it all by now.
-Over the course of decades, the Oscar has been handed out to an X-rated movie (Midnight Cowboy), three actors who didn’t speak a word throughout their respective films, and once to a man actually named Oscar...Hammerstein II that is.
+The Academy Awards turn 92 this year, making the show just three years older than Clint Eastwood (if you can believe it).
+Like Eastwood, the prestigious awards ceremony has seen it all by now.
+Over decades, the Oscar has been handed out to an X-rated movie (“Midnight Cowboy”), three actors who didn’t speak a word throughout their respective films, and once to a man actually named Oscar (Hammerstein II, that is).
 Oh, and did we mention the time a naked man ran across the stage flashing a peace sign?

 Among the few successful actresses to transition from silent films to “talkies” was screen legend Clara Bow, who was still giving viewers the silent treatment in Wings, the first Best Picture Winner of all time.
 In the film, two WWI fighter pilots from different economic backgrounds square off over the same girl.
-One must imagine those pilots had more important things to worry about at the time.
+One must imagine those pilots had more important things to worry about.